 And, so, the historical setting into which Jesus speaks would be seen as a separate warning from the imagery that would be used later in the final chapters of Revelation.
 This would, then, mean gehenna and the lake of fire are not synonymous entities, though they might have relatable elements.

-Sure, there will be a final and full judgment at some point in history, represented by the destructive nature of this lake of fire.
+Sure, there will be a final and full judgment at the end of history, represented by the destructive nature of this lake of fire.
 Death itself will one day be destroyed (not “eternally tormented,” if one could do that to death).
 But Jesus, and the main corpus of the New Testament, have an actual historical situation in view.
 It follows the usual prophetic focus within Scripture.

 I do believe this second view ultimately makes more sense when you get into the nitty-gritty of Scripture and its historical setting.
-My challenge with this viewpoint, though, is two-fold: a) There is an actual “abstract” future judgment spoken of in Scripture, in Revelation.
-So why can’t we connect the words of Jesus (and Paul) to that of Revelation 20-22?
-It’s possible they need to be. b) When I read actual passages, such as Matt 25, at times it is extremely hard to not see a more abstract and future judgment being described.
+Yet, my challenge with this viewpoint is two-fold: a) I think we do see an actual “abstract” future judgment spoken of in Scripture, found at the end of Revelation.
+So why can’t we connect the judgment words of Jesus (and Paul) to that of Revelation 19-20?
+It’s possible they need to be tied together. b) When I read actual passages, such as Matt 25, at times it is extremely hard to not see a more abstract and future judgment being described.
 The wording seems to point to such.

 In all, here is where I am at.
 After some years now, I find myself leaning toward the second view laid out above.
 There are justifiable points in both positions.
 However, what I am greatly convinced of is that “hell” (gehenna and/or the lake of fire) are not places of eternal conscious torment for the wicked.
 Rather they both speak of the final destruction of the wicked.
 That’s the consistent story of Scripture.